-The fence around the cemetery was also built by the liberated war prisoners.
-The former rails of the light railway leading from the Hövelhofer train station into the camp were used as metal carriers for the former wood paneling.
+The fence around the cemetery was also built by the liberated POWs.
+The former rails of the light railway, leading from Hövelhof train station to the camp, were used to support the original wood panelling.

-The obelisk, the 36 commemorative stones and the fence are cleaned and restored at regular intervals.
+In the early 1960s, the cemetery was redesigned to give it the park-like appearance it still has today.
+The obelisk, the 36 memorial stones and the fence are cleaned at regular intervals.

-The publication “Der Ehrenfriedhof sowjetischer Kriegstoter in Stukenbrock-Senne” (the Cemetery of Honor of Soviet war victims in Stukenbrock-Senne) by Oliver Nickel includes further information.
+The publication “Der Ehrenfriedhof sowjetischer Kriegstoter in Stukenbrock-Senne” (the Cemetery of Honour of Soviet War Victims in Stukenbrock-Senne) by Oliver Nickel includes further information.
 Sold out at the moment, unfortunately.
 Next year a revised new edition is to be published.